BANDS AND CLUBS

 SUPPORT OUR WORK

 There are many benefits to learning a musical instrument, or learning to sing, and we can help you every step of the way.
-We offer individual or group lessons, and we can also lend you an instrument.
+We offer individual or group lessons, lend instruments and provide bursaries.
 Nobody is too old to learn.
-As well as tutoring children from as young as three years of age, we also offer learning opportunities for the ‘late’ starter.
+We offer tuition to all ages - from as young as three years of age to adults.

 As well as developing instrumental and vocal skills, learning how to play an instrument or sing also helps you to improve many core skills such as memory, co-ordination, self-discipline, motivation, time management, team work, confidence, creativity and imagination .

-We offer music lessons in groups or for individual pupils in term time.
-Lessons are usually 20 or 30 minutes long and given weekly.
+We offer music lessons in groups or for individual pupils.
+Lessons are usually 20 or 30 minutes long and given weekly in term time.

 You can take lessons at school, at home or at one of our centres, during and beyond the school day.
 Our progressive learning approach includes regular monitoring and access to qualification routes if desired.

 Our qualified and experienced tutors are fully vetted, with all appropriate disclosure and barring checks (DBS).
 They will support your progress and help you achieve your very best.

 We also offer ‘wrap around’ services and guidance to help with the learning process, such as bands and ensembles you can join, projects and events to take part in, and advice and guidance on choosing and obtaining the right instrument.